We love Eat Well for Less on BBC One, which is why we couldn’t be happier about it coming back for its fifth series!

 6. Frozen food is cheap and easy to cook with

 Stock your freezer up with frozen vegetables or frozen meat or fish and you’ll be surprised how much you can save.
+Lots of our cheap family meals come in at under £1 per head thanks to frozen veggies!
 Frozen food is so easy to cook with, too!
 Defrost meat overnight in the fridge or add frozen veg straight into a dish when cooking.
 Frozen food is just as good quality as fresh, it’s only cheaper!

 7. Swap takeaway lunches for homemade instead